-Investigate Shakespeare from an actor's point of view and work with members of RADA's highly trained faculty in this unique online course.
+Investigate Shakespeare from an actor's point of view on this online course.

-Designed to cater for a wide range of abilities and experience, participants will work in companies of up to 12 to uncover and explore key aspects of Shakespearean performance.
+This course is designed to cater for a wide range of abilities and experience.
+Participants will work in companies of up to 12 to uncover and explore key aspects of Shakespearean performance.

 In week one, participants will join three 90-minute classes each day, with a 15-minute break in between.

-Week two will consist of rehearsals for a specially-adapted online production of a Shakespeare play, with an emphasis on choral work.
+Week two will consist of rehearsals for an online, abridged version of Shakespeare's Hamlet, with an emphasis on choral work.
 There will also be individual tutorials in physical performance.

 How to apply